How to appraise the resale value of a vintage mannequin

 8 Shipping- Packing a mannequin for shipment is a lot of work and, if not done correctly, could result in the mannequin arriving damaged.

-If you don't want to ship and have local pick up only, this will mean you will have a smaller pool of potential buyers.
-Many of the mannequin collectors who have the resources to pay top dollar may not live near you.
+So if you don't want to ship and have local pick up only, this will mean you will have a smaller pool of potential buyers.

 Check out our article on shipping a mannequin here: